raraz15/semantic-sound-similarity/README.md

 contact: oguza97@gmail.com

-TODO:
+## TODO:
+- Metrics
+    - Control computations
+        - Is the mAP true as it is (1 intersection)?
         - ncdg metric
-- YAMNET median, max
-- VGGish
 - Models
-    - FSD-SINet
     - L3
     - PANs
+- Try Different Aggregations